 That day Mom had to remain home for some illness or something of that sort, so when we returned and I excitedly proclaimed the whole story of my new possession, here eyes got as big as silver dollars, and she told me with an envious grin, “I always wanted my very own Gunne Sax, but your Grammy was too stubborn and sewed me one instead.
 You are so lucky!
 Ha!
 Now I get to see you girls wear something I only dreamed of having!”
 I felt quite honored after that, and even a little guilty.
 After all, any daughter would be if her mom spent her teen years wishing for something that you now held in your hands.

 After exclamations and a few more old tales, I ran upstairs and pulled the dress on.
-Just like a pair of old well fitting jeans.
-Just like a charm.
-Just like an old vintage piece ought to be; loved, worn, and full of memories.
+It fit!
+For me it was like trying on a pair of old, well-fitted jeans.
+But better than a pair of jeans, this dress was full of qualities that an old vintage piece ought to have–elegance, with a whole lot of memories.

 One thing I must point out before I say any more, because this dress has had its better days, I have to push a safety pin in-between the the two middle buttons below and above the waste line.
 Why Ms. McClintock never put the button right on the waistline I shall never know, but it would have been a very smart idea.
 Who likes a puckered button front?
 (No. It’s not because the dress is too tight on me.
 Its because somebody who wore it before me wore it when it fit a bit too tight.)
 And another thing – the top button hole on the dress was well used before it came to me, so it likes to fly open when I’m not looking.
 I was spinning myself silly while we took these shots, and during the time we were out there, the button came undone!
 Whoopsy-daisy!
 (I am going to have to tell that little hole to behave or else I’ll have to find a bigger button!)
 Did I mention it was old? 😉